-There are no fixed criteria but banks will look at all aspects of an applicant’s earnings as well as the potential income from the property.
-Banking is done on a much more local level than it is in the UK and you will find that banks near the property you are purchasing are the best port of call.
-As a general rule of thumb you can expect:
+There are no fixed criteria, but banks will look at all aspects of an applicant’s earnings as well as the potential income from the property.
+Banking is done on a local level and you will find that banks near the property you are purchasing are the best port of call.
+As a general rule of thumb, you can expect:

 - 50-60% loan-to-value